Lavender and Purple Sea Glass

 Schulz did, however, address the popular theory held that the United States' supply of manganese largely came from Germany, and when WWI broke out all German imports were severely restricted and glassmakers were forced to find another decolorizer.
 He argued that Germany was not a significant source for imported manganese to begin with, citing that in 1910 Germany supplied only 2.03% of US imported manganese.
 Schulz does reference Frank Gessner’s 1891Glassmaker’s Hand-Book, which noted, “the use of manganese has, however, been largely abandoned in European factories in latter years,” and Schulz added, “because it changed color.”

 Purple sea glass also came from art glass and pieces such as vases, bowls, tiles, and other glassware made in dark or violet colors.
 And, a deep-purple glass was used in the manufacture of lightbulb insulators.
-Pieces of the waste glass from lightbulb manufacturing plants still wash up on the beaches of Lake Erie, and glass insulators from the lightbulbs can be found on beaches around the United States.
+Pieces of the waste glass from lightbulb manufacturing plants still wash up on the beaches of Lake Erie, and glass insulators from the lightbulbs — and the waste from the manufacturing process — can be found on beaches around the United States.

 The commotion of "sun-purpled" glass in the glass bottle collecting world?
-Profiteers have discovered ways to speed up the solarizing process by artificial means—irradiated, or with the assistance of a germicidal black light.
-These purple predators are causing antiquities confusion, damaging the history and integrity of historic glassware, and taking advantage of an uneducated consumer—and reaping the benefits by charging a much higher price online or at flea markets for a vintage or antique bottle that just one day ago was possibly still clear.
+Profiteers have discovered ways to speed up the solarizing process by artificial means — irradiation with the assistance of a germicidal black light.
+These purple predators are causing antiquities confusion, damaging the history and integrity of historic glassware, and taking advantage of an uneducated consumer — and reaping the benefits by charging a much higher price online or at flea markets for a vintage or antique bottle that just one day ago was possibly still clear.

 There's a special kind of glass called neodymium glass that changes color depending on the lighting.
 In sunlight, it is a beautiful purple.
 In ultraviolet it is a soft blue or slate color.
 Learn more about this glass that changes color ›